ngroebner/specufex-cookiecutter/Directory_Structure.md

 The directory structure of your new project looks like this:

 ```
-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train`
-    ├── README.md          <- The top-level README for developers using this project.

     ├── data
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.